neu-se/CS4530-Fall-2024/Activities/Module13 Activity.md

 permalink: /activities/continuous-deployment
 nav_exclude: true
 ---
-# Activity 14: Continuous Deployment Pipeline for FakeStackOverFlow
+# Continuous Deployment Pipeline for FakeStackOverFlow

 In this activity, you will set up a continuous deployment pipeline using MongoDB Atlas and Render.com.
 The application will be deployed through Render.com, while the MongoDB database will be hosted in the cloud using MongoDB Atlas.